Guides · DNS

 NXDOMAIN vs SERVFAIL: What DNS Errors Actually Mean

-NXDOMAIN means the name does not exist.
-SERVFAIL means the resolver could not get a clean answer.
-Two different problems, two different fixes.
+What is NXDOMAIN and what is SERVFAIL?
+NXDOMAIN means the DNS name does not exist; SERVFAIL means the resolver could not get a clean answer.
+Two different DNS errors, two different fixes.

 The short version